Every 40 seconds, someone in the world takes their own life.

 And research shows that easy access to firearms is also a key risk factor.

 Again, not everyone will give their friends and loved ones verbal hints about their suicidal thoughts.
-That’s why it’s important to look at actions as well as words to recognize warning signs.
+That’s why it’s important to recognize warning signs in actions as well as words.

-- Appears to be in unbearable psychological pain or talks about being hopeless or a burden to friends or family, or talks about feeling trapped or having no reason to live.
+- Appears to be in unbearable psychological pain or talks about being a burden to friends or family

 If you are having suicidal thoughts